-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2016
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2017

-Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5) \$ 27,747,629.72 Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5)

+Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because:

+Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which depreciation expense differs from capital outlays in the period.

+Capital Outlays Depreciation Expense

+Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.

+Payments to refunding escrow agent are recorded as expenditures or other financing uses in the governmental funds, but reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.

+Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+Issuing long-term debt increases liabilities in the Statement of Net Position but does not affect the Statement of Activities.

-Capital Outlays\$ 9,114,924.32Depreciation Expense(11,677,943.52) (2,563,019.20) Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
-11,137,481.02 In the Statement of Activities, only the gain or loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale increase financial resources.
+Premiums on debt issuance are reported as other financing sources in the governmental funds, but are amortized in the Statement of Activities.

+In the Statement of Activities, only the gain or loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale increase financial resources.
 The change in net position differs from the change in fund balances by this amount.

-Proceeds from Sale of Capital Assets\$ (25,260.40Loss on Disposition of Capital Assets(696.73) , (25,957.13) Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Compensated Absences, Current Year Increase in Noncurrent Portion\$ (289,791.42)Amortization of Deferred Amounts(705,784.20)Pension Expense4,699,185.38)) (3,703,609.76) Change in Net Position of Governmental Activities (Exhibit 2) \$ 32,592,524.65
+Proceeds from Sale of Capital Assets Gain on Disposition of Capital Assets \$ (286,536.43) 70,577.83